I’m calling it: 2017 is going to be my best year of travel.

 And it was easily the best meal of both of our lives.
 Easily.
 Which I guess wasn’t all that surprising, but damn.
 What an amazing way to celebrate together.

-And now that I’m no longer travelling with everything I own, I even got to wear a dress that wasn’t a tattered backpacker one!
+I even got to wear a dress that wasn’t a tattered backpacker one!

 Several days later, I kissed goodbye to Dave and boarded a plane to Tanzania.
 It was time to check out Zanzibar!